Urban Studies Forum: Creating Youth-Friendly Cities

 Net proceeds benefit UW Tacoma student scholarships.

 If you bleed purple and gold, you won’t want to miss the party at Paint the Park Purple.
 Cheney Stadium will be transformed with special Husky purple uniforms, t-shirt giveaways, a visit from Hendrix the Husky and more.

 Convocation is a traditional event to welcome students to university life.
 Because UW Tacoma is so well connected and supported by its surrounding community, we begin our celebration in the city by marching to campus in different processionals, led by musicians, from different locations.

 MLK Jr. Unity Breakfast:

-The 11th Annual MLK Unity Breakfast will be held on January 16, 2017 to recognize and celebrate the legacy of Dr. Martin Luther King and his historic civic leadership that inspired a nation to strive for equality.
+The annual MLK Unity Breakfast recognizes and celebrates the legacy of Dr. Martin Luther King and his historic civic leadership that inspired a nation to strive for equality.
 This gathering honors the message of Dr. King and the progress he continues to inspire.

 Debra Friedman Memorial Lecture

 People Place Power: Advancing Racial and Economic Equity in Changing Communities